ferdzo/blog/content/posts/2022-08-31-first_post.md

 date: 2022-08-31
 ---

-### This is my frist blog post, this blog is made with Jekyll and hosted on Github Pages.
+### This is my frist blog post, this blog is made with Hugo.